 We endeavour to always include all pupils in elements of school life and make necessary adaptions to enable this to happen.
 This is achieved through working with parents and staff prior to school visits, trips, events and extra-curricular activities so that all considerations and adaptations can be made.
-This may include taking a step to enable a child with a physical need to access coach or indeed taking that child with another child in a car to the trip or event as they can't access the coach
+This may include taking a step to enable a child with a physical need to access a coach or indeed taking that child with another child in a car to the trip or event as they can't access the coach enabled pupils to attend the day sessions of residential trips and not stay overnight and worked with parents to find a way to include their child in all aspects of these events.

 All of our extra-curricular activities and school visits are available to all our pupils, including our before and after-school clubs.
 All pupils are also encouraged to go on our school trips, including our residential trips regardless of any disability, SEN or medical need.
-In the past we have supported pupils with type 1 diabetes on residential trips, enabled pupils to attend the day sessions of residential trips and not stay overnight and worked with parents to find a way to include their child in all aspects of these events.
+In the past we have supported pupils with type 1 diabetes on residential trips,